The 10 Best Kid Picnic Tables

 video play icon

 This wiki has been updated 39 times since it was first published in January of 2016.
 These pint-sized picnic tables give kids their own special place to gather in the backyard for meals, games, crafts, and more.
 They’re designed so that little ones can easily climb in and out, without much assistance.
 Many come with umbrellas to provide UV protection and keep children comfortable, and some are also equipped with sand and water compartments for double the fun.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Little Tikes Fold 'n Store